 Home buyers must keep taxes in mind when choosing locations in Canada.
 Want to know the highest property taxes in Alberta?
 What about the lowest?
 Find out here

 For aspiring property buyers in Canada, there are many things to prepare for.
-You need to save money for down payment in order to secure a mortgage and take note of additional expenses.
-You should also study the area where you want to buy property.
-For instance, securing a mortgage to buy a home in Alberta can be challenging if you are uninformed about this province’s real estate market.
+They need to save money for down payment in order to secure a mortgage and take note of additional expenses.
+They should also study the area where they want to buy property.

-Staying updated on the prices of listed houses in Alberta and comparing them with other cities and provinces is beneficial for soon-to-be homeowners.
 Learning about the property tax rates can also prove to be helpful.
 Do you know which municipalities have the highest property taxes in Alberta?
-What about the ones with the lowest?
+What about those with the lowest?
+You can assist your clients better if you are well-informed and updated about these figures.

 What are property taxes?

 Property taxes are fees that local governments charge on real estate properties.
-For property buyers, this is an additional cost that you should pay when you purchase a house or a portion of land.
-All homeowners in Canada pay property taxes every year based on their property’s assessed value.
+For property buyers, this is an additional cost that they should pay when they purchase a house or a portion of land.

-Why should you pay property taxes?
+Why should your clients pay property taxes?

 - roads